izaz4141/Nadeko-don/README.md

 Downloader built with QT

 ## Overview
 This solution provides a robust desktop application with browser integration capabilities, enabling streamlined downloading of video content from various web sources.
-The tool supports modern streaming protocols while offering granular control over transfer parameters for optimized performance.

 ## Features